paed01/bpmn-engine/docs/API.md

 ### `getState()`

-Get state of a running execution.
-Listener events `wait` and `start` are recommended when saving state.
+Asynchronous function to get state of a running execution.

 The saved state will include the following content: